Prompt Completion Rate Requests

 Fixed monthly fees

-Costs added after token spend, such as platform, monitoring, or support charges.
+Monthly costs added after token spend, such as platform or observability fees.

-The difference between the configured monthly cap and the projected monthly total.
+The amount left between the modeled monthly total and the budget cap.